Clash of Titans

 The Buckeyes held Mizzou's new offense scoreless in the first half.
 After returning the opening kickoff to the 35, the Bucks started on an impressive display of power football.
 Using nothing but straight plays, they hammered their way to the Missouri 18 before losing the ball on a fumble.

 The Tigers quickly moved across midfield.
-First, HB Harry Ice started around left end, and when tacklers close in, he lateraled to HB Bob Steuber, who kept going until senior S Jack Graf pulled him down on the OSU 44.
+First, HB Harry Ice started around left end, and when tacklers closed in, he lateraled to HB Bob Steuber, who kept going until senior S Jack Graf pulled him down on the OSU 44.
 Two plays later, Steuber zipped through left tackle for 28y to the 15 where Graf made another touchdown-saving tackle.
 But the defense tightened, and Missouri had to turn over the ball on downs at the 12.

+We had never even thought about such things, and Missouri started ripping through us right from the start.
+Our players were totally confused, and we had to make an instant decision.
+"Just keep your normal distances in relation to your teammate next to you," we told them, because we could think of nothing else at the time.
+"Let them split from sideline to sideline if they want to, but you stay in your same relative position."
+That desperate decision saved us, and from then on we played with the traditional 6-2-2-1 defense.
+Missouri drove up and down the field, with Don Greenwood, Harry Ice and Bob Steuber putting on a stunning show of offensive football.
 Bob Steuber is tackled after long gain.
 (University of Missouri Savitar Yearbook Class Of 1942) OSU finally broke the scoring ice in the second quarter following an interception by sophomore C Johnny Rosen on the Buckeye 39.
 Graf, a second-string quarterback in 1940 whom Brown converted to fullback, gained for 52 of the 61y of the drive, including the final two on fourth and goal for the touchdown.
 Leon Schoenbaum's extra point try sailed wide.
 Buckeyes 6 Tigers 0

 Missouri came roaring back at the beginning of the third quarter.
 Ice took the kickoff on his three and ran it back 53y to the Bucks' 44.
 A forward pass and lateral gave the Tigers a first down on the 22.
 However, a few plays later, another Mizzou aerial, this one by Ice, was intercepted by Dick Fisher on the 20 and returned to the 33.